 LIT is up about 9% year to date after spending most of 2022 rangebound near all-time highs.

 Base Metal ETF #4: iPath Series B Bloomberg Nickel Subindex Total Return (JJN)

 A final base metal worth discussing is nickel.
-Analysts expect nickel prices to continue to increase on the back of rapidly growing demand from EV battery manufacturing.
-Nickel, which is also used in steel manufacturing, has been on a rip-and-tear this year, thanks largely to China ramping up stainless steel production along with an Indonesian export ban-related supply crunch.
-What’s more, the need for battery-grade nickel continues to grow, with experts forecasting a 10% demand bump this year (which is likely to prove too conservative).
+Analysts expect nickel prices to to increase on the back of rapidly growing demand from EV battery manufacturing.
+Nickel, which is also used in steel manufacturing, rose 45% in 2022 before retreating to year-end 2021 levels this year.
+However, the need for battery-grade nickel continues to grow, with experts forecasting a 10% demand bump this year (which is likely to prove too conservative).

-While nickel-related ETFs are in short supply, one of the best ways to grab a piece of the nickel bull run is via the iPath Series B Bloomberg Nickel Subindex Total Return (JJN).
+While nickel-related ETFs are in short supply, one of the best ways to grab a piece of a potential nickel bull run is via the iPath Series B Bloomberg Nickel Subindex Total Return (JJN).
 This is actually an exchange-traded note (ETN), not an ETF.
 Liquidity is an issue due to the extremely low daily trading volume average, so there’s more leverage risk involved.
 But with nickel prices in the early stages of what looks to be a fundamentally induced rising trend, having a small position in JJN is probably a good idea if you want full exposure to the anticipated base metals boom.
-JJN is up 42% year to date and gapped up to new all-time highs above 67 earlier this month before a sharp retreat.
-For anything to be hitting new highs amid the current market selloff, it’s a good sign.

 Do you invest in base metal ETFs?
 Why or why not?